jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 	View the time that the participants join and exit from a meeting 2.3.10	 Meeting Default Settings
 The meeting default settings provide the meeting template function for the host.
 After saving the settings, all instant meetings would be configured with the default value.
-1. Select “Meeting Default Settings” and it would display corresponding interface.
+1. Select "Meeting Default Settings" and it would display corresponding interface.
 2.	 click **Save**.
 Description:
 Join before the host: whether it permits participants to join a meeting before the host.